cyberspaceru/firewatch/README.md

 # Firewatch
 Firewatch is automated functional testing tool based on SeleniumDriver and BrowserMobProxyServer.
-Firewatch allows building assert for requests and responses which was sent and received from your SeleniumDriver.
+Firewatch allows building assert for requests and responses which was sent and received by your SeleniumDriver.

 ### Getting started
 To use Firewatch in your project, add the `firewatch` dependency to your pom: